 The simplest way to keep a clean credit history is to check your report regularly.
-You can request a copy of your report every year from each of the three credit bureaus — which means that, with planning, you can review your credit report for errors every four months.
+Request a copy of your report every year from each of the three credit bureaus — which means that, with planning, you can review your credit report for errors every four months.

 With consistent checking, you should be able to catch most issues before they become a problem.
 Other resources are available for extra diligence:

 - Sign up for credit alerts.
 Some credit reporting bodies offer annual subscriptions for credit alerts so that you can get to fixing problems as they occur.

 - Double-check payments.
 Make sure your payments and debits actually go through.
 Even autopay systems can make mistakes.